Back To Search Results

 • This type is caused by the narrowing of the ascending aorta just above the aortic valve and is the least common variant of LVOT obstruction, occurring with an estimated frequency of 1 in 20,000 live births.

 • This condition most frequently presents as a discrete, hourglass-like constriction of the ascending aorta near the sinotubular junction.
 In approximately one-quarter to one-third of cases, however, the narrowing is more diffuse, extending into the aortic arch.
-Modern understanding now recognizes this condition as a generalized arteriopathy, marked by a thickening of the aortic media or intima layers, leading to a progressive constriction of the ascending aorta and other systemic and pulmonary arteries.[7]
+Modern understanding now recognizes this condition as a generalized arteriopathy marked by thickening the aortic media or intima layers.
+This leads to a progressive constriction of the ascending aorta and other systemic and pulmonary arteries.[7]

 • This congenital anomaly arises from the incomplete expression of the ELN gene located on chromosome 7q11.23.
 The ELN gene encodes tropoelastin, a precursor of elastin expressed in smooth muscle cells during early development.
 Elastin, in harmony with other extracellular proteins, forms elastic fibers within the arterial media, imparting necessary distensibility to the vasculature.
 Disruption of the ELN gene results in reduced and disorganized elastin fibers, increased hypertrophied smooth muscle cells, and excessive collagen deposition within the arterial media.
 The condition follows an autosomal dominant inheritance pattern with incomplete penetrance and variable expressivity.